Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it lists DFW security policies in the default domain, with specific fields returned.
-Differentiates from sibling tools like get_dfw_policy (single) and create/delete operations.
+The description clearly states the tool lists DFW security policies in the default domain, names the returned fields, and provides parameter details.
+It distinguishes from sibling tools like get_dfw_policy (single policy) and list_dfw_rules (rules).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.